BabyBoySnow/SnowVision/README.md

 ## Contributing

 You can run `npm run test` to compile the theme.
-The `main.css` file will be in the `/test` directory, which can then be copied into BetterDiscord's Custom CSS.
+The `main.css` file will be in the `/test` directory, which can then be copied into BetterDiscord's Custom CSS, or placed in the themes folder and enabled in settings, make sure any other theme's are disabled for testing.

 ## Changelog

+### SnowVision (Differences from Original ClearVision)

-- Move date dividers to the middle.
+- Moved date dividers to the middle.
-- add new options alt-color to use in several places.
+- Added new options for `alt-color` to use in several places.
-- Remove the annoying help message from hepboat in ClearVision Support server
+- Removed the annoying help message from HepBoat in the ClearVision Support server.
-- Remove annoying border around nitro for "most popular".
+- Removed the border around Nitro for "most popular."
-- Use radical status.
+- Added radical status.
-- Move new message pill to the middle.
+- Moved the new message pill to the middle.
-- Remove some borders on stuff, use more shading.
+- Removed some borders and added more shading.
-- Remove glow from wordmark.
-Change to "Winter Wonderland v1.3.2".
+- Removed glow from the wordmark.
+Changed to "Winter Wonderland v1.3.2".
-- Use snippet from [NyxIsBad](https://github.com/NyxIsBad) to make non nitro users look cool.
+- Used snippet from [NyxIsBad](https://github.com/NyxIsBad) to make non-Nitro users look cool.
-- Use snippet from [NyxIsBad](https://github.com/NyxIsBad) to fit long plugin names inside the box.
+- Applied snippet to fit long plugin names inside the box.
-- Use snippet to make pings stand out more and look cool.
+- Enhanced pings to stand out more.
-- Changes the border on the spotify controls plugin for vencord.
+- Changed the border on the Spotify controls plugin for Vencord.
-- Make a few buttons round.
+- Rounded a few buttons.
-- Darken vencord plugin boxes
+- Darkened Vencord plugin boxes.
-- Color vencord plugin info to #fff(white)
+- Changed Vencord plugin info text color to white (`#fff`).
-- Various changes and improvements, information not provided by developer.
+- Various other changes and improvements.